-The present land base of the Cheyenne River Indian Reservation was established by the 1868 Fort Laramie Treaty.
+The present land base of the Cheyenne River Indian Reservation was established by the 1851 and 1868 Fort Laramie Treaties and the Sioux Act of 1889.
 Prior to this, the bands placed within this reservation knew no boundary to their territory.
-They were a hunting people and traveled frequently in search of their main food source, the sacred American bison or buffalo.
+They were hunters and traveled frequently in search of their main food source, the sacred American bison or buffalo.

 The blue represents the thunder clouds above the world where live the thunderbirds who control the four winds.
 The rainbow is for the Cheyenne River Sioux people who are keepers of the most Sacred Calf Pipe, a gift from the White Buffalo Calf Maiden.
 The eagle feathers at the edges at the rim of the world represent the spotted eagle who is the protector of all Lakota.
 The two pipes fused together are for unity.
 One pipe is for the Lakota, the other for all the other Indian Nations.
 The Yellow hoops represent the Sacred Hoop, which shall not be broken.
 The Sacred Calf Pipe bundle in red represents Wakan Tanka – The Great Mystery.
 All the colors of the Lakota are visible.
 The red, yellow, black, and white represent the four major races.
 The blue is for heaven and the green for Mother Earth.